NicholasTD07/blog-posts/zfs/save-space-with-zfs.md

 test/snapshots  2.70G  16.6G  52.0M  /test/snapshots
 ```

-Double check with `du`
+Double check with `du`. `du` also reports only 52M is used.

 ```
 $ du -sh /test/snapshots/
  52M	/test/snapshots/
 ```

-However, it's using 2.7G physical space to store all the data.
-It's quite a lot, compared to when all the data was saved when both `dedup` and `compression` was turned on (780M).
+However, as shown in the following output, the dataset (the only dataset on this pool) is using 2.7G physical space to store all the data.
+It's quite a lot, compared to when all the data was saved on the `dedup` dataset when both `dedup` and `compression` was turned on (780M).

  ```
 $ zpool list